Trodelvy® (sacituzumab govitecan-hziy)

 Do not receive TRODELVY if you have had a severe allergic reaction to TRODELVY.
 Ask your healthcare provider if you are not sure.

-Tell your healthcare provider or nurse right away if you get any of the following symptoms of an allergic or infusion-related reaction during your infusion of TRODELVY or within 24 hours after you receive a dose of TRODELVY:
+Tell your healthcare provider right away if you get any of the following symptoms of an allergic or infusion-related reaction during or at any time after your TRODELVY infusion:

 What is important for me to know about nausea and vomiting?1